Police confirm abduction of 4 Itsekiri leaders in Delta - Nigeria Today

 Police confirm abduction of 4 Itsekiri leaders in Delta

 The Delta Police Command has confirmed the abduction of four Itsekiri leaders and some officials of Elcrest, an indigenous firm, by suspected militants in Delta.
-The command’s Public Relations Officer, Mr Andrew Aniamaka, confirmed the abduction to our correspondent “The police backed by the military are on the trail of the hoodlums,” Aniamaka said.
-Maj. […]
+The command’s Public Relations Officer, Mr Andrew Aniamaka, confirmed the abduction to the News Agency of Nigeria (NAN) in Warri, Delta, on Friday.
+“The police backed by the military are on the trail of the hoodlums,” Aniamaka said.

 Do you something awesome to share with the world?
 Click here to share